Vibraille/vibraille_backend/README.md

 7. Run your local server: `python manage.py runserver`
     1. Defaults to port 127.0.0.1:8000

+### How to run tests:
+- All the tests can be found `vibraille/vibraille_services/tests/`
+- Ensure you have the requirements installed and setup from step #2 above.

+To run the tests, simply run: `python manage.py test`

 ### Querying the endpoints manually using CURL:
 #### Registration: